Train drivers drive passenger or freight trains. They may shift (shunt) carriages and wagons using trains or remote controls.

 - Wilson, S, 'Auckland City Rail Link to be Bigger and More Expensive', 24 July 2018, (www.nzherald.co.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Experienced train drivers may move into trainer positions.
-They may also progress to become station managers.
+Experienced train drivers may move into managerial or training roles.
+They may also progress to become station managers or train controllers.